didemolcer/information-quality-assessment/README.md

 1. Textual features.py: to calculate textual features of websites; need .txt and .html files of websites.

-2. Construct percentage of terms.py: to calculate the percentage of the terms as a quantization technique; need query files which are stored in <code>data/query/</code>.
+2. Construct percentage of terms.py: to calculate the percentage of the terms as a quantization technique; need query files that are stored in <code>data/query/</code>.
 First, how many of the terms in the query appeared in the document was calculated.
 Then, this number was normalized by dividing it by the total number of words in the query.

-3. loocv elastic result.R: to get results of classification; need textual and content-based features that are stored in <code>data/</code>
+3. Loocv elastic result.R: to get results of classification; need textual and content-based features that are stored in <code>data/</code>

 <h3>data/</h3>